Ankou: Appearance in subcultures

 Every parish in Brittany is said to have its own Ankou.
 In Breton tradition, the squealing of railway wheels outside one's home is supposed to be Karrigell an Ankou ("The Wheelbarrow of Ankou").
 Similarly, the cry of the owl is referred to as Labous an Ankou ("The Death Bird").
 The Ankou is also found on the baptismal font at La Martyre where he is shown holding a human head.

-In Ireland, there is proverb that states, "When the Ankou comes, he will not go away empty".
+In Media

+In Touhou 4: Lotus Land Story the character of Elly is more than likely based on Ankou.

+L'Ankou, the twenty-seventh album of the Spirou et Fantasio series, written and drawn by Fournier, serialised in 1976 in the Spirou magazine, published as a hardcover album in 1977.

+In the first season of Black Snow l'Ankou is referenced in a letter sealed away in a time capsule.

+In the game Virche Evermore a character named Ankou, posing as the Watchman of Death.

+In the Pathfinder role-playing game, an Ankou is a shadowy skeletal assassin from the world of the fey.